 I don’t go in to the details on how to install/upload the sketch to the Arduino.
 This is covered by many many other sites and a Google search will get you started.
 The dropController sketch is developed in IDE version 1.6.3.
 If you have problems with later versions revert to 1.6.3.

-Starting with version 009, the same sketch is used for USB and Bluetooth.
+In version 009 the connection type has to be set manually.
 To set which type of connection you are using, at about line 105 in the sketch, set the device type.
 The default is set for Bluetooth.

 * _____ _ _ _ _ * / ____| | | | | | | (_) * | (___ ___ | | ___ ___ | |_ __| | ___ __ __ _ ___ ___ * \___ \ / _ \| | / _ \ / __|| __| / _` | / _ \\ \ / /| | / __|/ _ \ * ____) || __/| || __/| (__ | |_ | (_| || __/ \ V / | || (__| __/ * |_____/ \___||_| \___| \___| \__| \__,_| \___| \_/ |_| \___|\___| * * NOTES * The dropControllerPC app can now be used with the dropControllerBT device (as long as your PC has Bluetooth of course). * If using a usb connection - set DEVICE_TYPE = 1 * If using a Bluetooth connection - set DEVICE_TYPE = 2 */ const byte DEVICE_TYPE = 2;